 What person would show such love for another?
 Much less a deity.
 But this is our God.
 This is the depth of His love, the depth of His desire to be with us.
 And so, Emmanuel came in the simplest of ways to display the most profound love imaginable.

 The story of Christmas tells us of how God came to earth to be Emmanuel.
 In this name, we also see why He came.
-He came to be God with you.
+He came to love.
+To be God with you.
 Jesus, and the indwelling Holy Spirit make it possible for you to experience this Emmanuel in your personal, daily life.
 Jesus came so that God could dwell in and fill your heart.

 This thought so moved the apostle Paul that you can practically hear the excitement in his voice as he writes in the book of Ephesians.
 (If you want to read a fuller context, read verses 14-19.)